 Property Owner Liability for a Claim in Grand Prairie

 A premise owner, landlord, or governmental entity could be held liable for damages if they failed to protect visitors from harm.
+While not all hazards can be anticipated, many premises liability claims happen because someone failed to act in response to a known danger.

 Landlord Responsibility